 “The ancients had stories about the toad toskwa’yę, and the beginning of the world.
 The way I heard it was: The toad dived twice or thrice, and when she picked up some earth, she brought it up to enlarge the island.
 I have often heard the folks say that the toads that hop around the houses are not to be hurt.
 ‘Don’t hurt the toads; don’t hurt your grandmother.’
 This was the common saying.”
 Mary McKee of Anderdon in Barbeau, 1915

-Of all the locations I harvested, there was only one area that had silver fibre.
-It was golden brown everywhere else.
+Of all the locations harvested, there was only one area that had silver fibre.
 When I spoke with Catherine she confirmed that the silver patch I described was situated near the Seed-Barker site, where some of our longhouses were located along the Carrying Place trail.
 I am still curious about what made this particular batch silver.
 Maybe something in the soil.
 It was just as strong as the brown fibres.
 I ended up with 2 lengths of cord, each 14 feet long.
-The silver fibre spanned one half of one of the ropes.
-The two tone rope seemed meant to be.

 I decided to attach red moose hair tassels, traditional Wendat accoutrements, to the ends of each rope with obsidian beads for a stately effect.
-Catherine gave me some moose hair, I dyed it and got techniques for making the copper cones from Richard Zane Smith, my Wyandot brother in Oklahoma.
+I dyed a bundle of white moose hair that Catherine gave me from her studio.
+I was fortunate to acquire techniques for making the copper cones from Wyandot artist Richard Zane Smith in Oklahoma who generously shared his instructions.

-There seemed to be a theme of duality happening in this show.
-The two installations that were cordoned off expressed colonial presence on one side, and aspects of traditional Wendat ceremony and Matrilineal governance on the other side.
+The ropes were used to cordon off two installations that expressed Christian influence on one side, and aspects of traditional Wendat ceremony and Matrilineal governance on the other side.

-Catherine explained that she planned to dip the bottom of the cassock into ashes.
+Catherine explained that she planned to dip the bottom of the Jesuit cassock into ashes.
 It was an acknowledgement of Brébeuf’s death by torture and fire at the hands of our Haudenosaunee and Wendat relatives.
 I was thinking about my own Ancestors who travelled to Quebec at the time of dispersal.
 My great Ancestor, Joachim Arontio, from Ossossanè was written about by Cyprien Tanguay as the first Wendat chief to be baptized by Brébeuf.
-Eighty percent of our population had died from the pandemic that the Jesuits brought, so they were vulnerable, under extreme duress when they agreed to convert as a condition for receiving help.
+At that time, eighty percent of our population had died from the pandemics that the Europeans brought and our communities were vulnerable.

 Kathryn Labelle’s research in Dispersed but Not Destroyed (2013) illustrates how Wendat leaders converted to Christianity as a military defence strategy.
-Unlike the Dutch who freely traded guns with the Haudenosaunee, the French supplied guns to the Wendat only if they converted to Christianity.
-Wendat war chiefs agreed to be baptized in their efforts to encourage conversions among their troops (31, 42).
+Unlike the Dutch who freely traded guns with the Haudenosaunee, the French supplied guns to the Wendat only upon conversion.
+Wendat war chiefs were baptized in their efforts to encourage conversions among their troops (31, 42).
 This is reflected in Jesuit records from 1639 showing a male majority of Wendat Christian converts (32), and a 1642 report noting a pronounced increase in baptisms of war leaders (31).